Aubry Set of Eikonal Hamilton-Jacobi Equations on Networks: Introduction

 Note that if, for every arc $\gamma$, $a$ is greater than

 any local equation~\cref{eq:protoeik} admits unique solutions once the boundary values are fixed without any restriction, see \cite{SiconolfiSorrentino18}.
 This holds true also in the case where the arc is a \emph{loop}, i.e., a closed curve.
 This crucial local uniqueness property actually allows establishing, as done in~\cite{SiconolfiSorrentino18}, a correspondence of the equation on the network with a discrete problem on an underlying graph.
 When instead $a=a_\gamma$, it can happen that the local problem indexed by $\gamma$ with fixed boundary values admits multiple solutions.
 In this frame, to keep the correspondence with the discrete problem, condition~\ref{condmina} is introduced in~\cite{SiconolfiSorrentino18}.
-This assumption ensures that there is uniqueness set, called \emph{Aubry set}, which, according to the aforementioned discrete approach, roughly corresponds to a subset of the underlying graph.
+This assumption---namely the request that, for each $\gamma$ with $a_\gamma$ equal to the critical value, the minimum of $H_\gamma$ is equal to $a_\gamma$---ensures that there is uniqueness set, called \emph{Aubry set}, which, according to the aforementioned discrete approach, roughly corresponds to a subset of the underlying graph.
 Once an admissible trace is assigned on such set, a unique critical solution is identified via a Hopf--Lax type representation formula.

 Condition~\ref{condmina} is usually not assumed in other works about Hamilton--Jacobi equations on networks.
 Even the ones cited before which establish some connection with the eikonal equation, impose~\ref{condmina} with the sole objective of proving said connection.
 This condition can also be rather restrictive in some applications, e.g., it is impractical for problems where the critical value is unknown beforehand.